Mario Balotelli’s post-Man City career: ‘I want to slam him into a wall’

 After scoring with his shoulder, rolling in many ice-cool penalties and laying on the assist for that Aguero goal, it is easy to see why.
 But couple that talent and audacity with a horrendous disciplinary record and you also have the perfect recipe for a sour ending.

-It is hard to imagine Balotelli being anything other than an exciting but frustrating footballer in his 20s.
-But last year saw the Italian marksman celebrate his 30th birthday and this summer has seen him move to newly-promoted Turkish Super Lig side Adana Demirspor.
+It’s hard to imagine Balotelli being anything other than an exciting but frustrating footballer in his 20s.
+But the Italian marksman is now 32 and is currently earning a crust at Sion in the Swiss Super League.

 Where has the time gone?